Pentagon chief to visit U.S. aircraft carrier in South China Sea

 KUALA LUMPUR U.S. Secretary of Defense Ash Carter will visit a U.S. aircraft carrier transiting the South China Sea on Thursday, a move sure to raise the ire of China as tensions between Washington and Beijing simmer over the disputed waterway.

-Carter will visit the USS Theodore Roosevelt with Malaysian Defence Minister Hishammuddin Hussein, U.S. officials said.
+Carter will visit the USS Theodore Roosevelt with Malaysian Defense Minister Hishammuddin Hussein, U.S. officials said.

 China claims most of the South China Sea, through which more than $5 trillion in global trade passes every year.
 Vietnam, Malaysia, Brunei, the Philippines and Taiwan have rival claims.